 Getting Started with Amazon ECS and Bottlerocket

 Bottlerocket is a Linux-based operating system optimized for hosting containers.
 It’s free and open-source software, developed in the open on GitHub.
 Bottlerocket is installed as the base operating system on the machine or instance where your containers themselves are running.
+It is specifically designed to work with your container orchestrator (like Amazon ECS on EC2) to automate the lifecycle of the containers running in your cluster.
+Learn more in the video below:

 Getting Started with Amazon ECS and Bottlerocket